henrique-efonseca/Astro-Pi/README.md

 # Code
-Our Algorithm has a run-time of approximately 3 hours (2 ISS orbits). <br>
+The Algorithm has a run-time of approximately 3 hours (2 ISS orbits). <br>
-Functions of our Algorithm:
+Functions of the Algorithm:

 ```python
     def security():